-It is up to the team discretion to determine seed money (up-front cash from parents) and/or fundraising requirements.
+It is up to the team discretion to determine seed money/team fee's (this is up-front cash from parents) and/or fundraising requirements.
 The list above should only be used as examples of extra costs and is not intended to be all inclusive.